elm-land/elm-land/docs/news/building-better-apps.md

 For more detail on how to build your application with the new layout system, be sure to check out [the official User Authentication example](../guide/user-auth).

 It will walk you through building a hands-on example __from scratch__.
-This includes things local storage, talking to a backend API, and creating the layout we highlighted above!
+This includes things like local storage, talking to a backend API, and creating the layout we highlighted above!

 ## Catch-all routes